Arleigh Burke Fleet Trophy

 The Arleigh Burke Fleet Trophy is an award presented annually by the United States Navy to the ship or aviation squadron that demonstrates the greatest improvement in battle efficiency from the previous year.
 Two commands annually, one from each coast earn the award.

 History

+The Arleigh Burke Fleet Trophy was established by the Chief of Naval Operations on 1 August 1961.
+It was promulgated in OPNAV Instruction 3590.11 along with procedures for affecting the award.